euclidjda/deep-quant/README.md

 On a periodic basis, publicly traded companies are required to report fundamentals: financial data such as revenue, operating income, debt, among others.
 These data points provide some insight into the financial health of a company.

-This repository contains a set of deep learning tool for forecasting company future fundamentals from historical fundamentals and other auxiliary data such as historical market and macro economic data.
+This repository contains a set of deep learning tools for forecasting company future fundamentals from historical fundamentals and other auxiliary data such as historical prices and macro economic data.

 ## Installation and Setup